Dr. E. Arnold Modlin, Jr.

 HIS 315 Civil War & Reconstruction (3 Credits)

-This course examines the social, cultural, political and military history of the United States from the Compromise of 1850 to the end of Reconstruction in 1877.
-Special attention will be given to the role of African-Americans in the Civil War and the chan
+This course examines the social, cultural, political, and military history of the United States from the Compromise of 1850 to the end of Reconstruction in 1877.
+Special attention will be given to the role of African Americans in the Civil War and the changing role of race in culture and politics in the South during Reconstruction.

 HIS 320 Independent Latin America (3 Credits)